DaniilZotin/JuniorInTheRaven/README.md

     <img src="images/triangular.png" alt="Logo" width="80" height="80">
   </a>

-  <h3 align="center">My clothing store project</h3>
+  <h3 align="center">The project to get job at TheRaven</h3>

   <p align="center">
-    Here you can see description about program and stepts how to clone it😉
+    Here you can see description about the program😉
     <br />

   </p>